michielpauw/n-puzzle/README.md

 - The state of the game must be saved when the player quits the app or when other activities appear above it.
   I should keep in mind to save the picture chosen, the difficulty, the current arrangement of the tiles and the amount of moves taken.
-- The difficulty levels which can be chosen are 'Easy', 'Medium' and 'Hard' with a respective amount of tiles of n=8, n=15 and n=24.
+- The difficulty levels which can be chosen are 'Super easy', 'Easy', 'Medium', 'Hard' and 'Super hard' with a respective amount of tiles of n=3, n=8, n=15, n=24 and n = 35.
 The medium level is the default setting.
 - If the puzzle is solved, the player should see the original picture, combined with the amount of moves it took him to solve the puzzle.
+- Navigation is only possible using the Action Bar.

 Functionalities that use in-built frameworks, libraries, or other technologies
 - Navigation and linking between different screens
 - Action Bar
 - Displaying, resizing, manipulating pictures
-- Radio buttons, lists, buttons, options dialog
+- Lists, buttons, options dialog
-- Handling of screentouch in different places of the screen
+- Handling of screentouch in ImageViews
 - Persistence